Genivia/ugrep/README.md

     #include <unistd.h>
     int main() { char buf[65536]; while (read(0, buf, 65536) > 0) continue; }

-Note: performance results depend on warm/cold runs, compilers, libraries, the OS, the CPU type, and file system latencies.
+Note: performance results may depend on warm/cold runs, compilers, libraries, the OS, the CPU type, and file system latencies.
 However, comparable competitive results were obtained on many other types of machines.

 🔝 [Back to table of contents](#toc)